-Trading of publicly listed securities or their derivatives on the basis of insider information is against the law and can result in significant fines and even imprisonment.
-Canfor has developed a Share Trading Policy which all Personnel are expected to comply with.
+Trading of publicly listed securities or their derivatives on the basis of insider information is against the law and can result in significant fines and even jail sentences.
+Canfor has developed a specific Share Trading Policy which all Canfor Personnel are expected to follow.